jaysampat2000/MachineLearningCourseFinalProject/README.md

 •	Performed data cleaning techniques like imputation, tuned hyperparameters, chose best learning rate, extracted variable importance using SHAP values, generated confusion matrices, and plotted actual v. predicted returns using plotly

+Please see the final report for more details and the final presentation to learn more.